Digitizers/hello-digitizer/readme.md

 **Does this theme support any plugins?**

-Hello Elementor includes support for WooCommerce.
+Hello Digitizer includes support for WooCommerce.

 **Can Font Styles be added thru the theme's css file?**